 The incredible landscapes of the Brecon Beacons are perfect for trying your hand at survival or bushcraft activities.
-Not only will you find yourself closer to nature, you might also learn valuable skills that you can make use of in the future.
-While there are many local businesses available to help facilitate your woodland adventure like; Brecon Beacons Foraging, Mountain and River Activities Ltd and Adventure Britain can bring all the skills and excitement to life thanks to their teams of experts, whether you long to imitate Ray Mears or Bear Grylls.
+Not only will you find yourself closer to nature, but you might also learn valuable skills that you can make use of in the future.
+There are many local businesses available to help facilitate your woodland adventures, like Brecon Beacons Foraging, Mountain and River Activities Ltd and Adventure Britain.
+They can bring all the skills and excitement to life thanks to their teams of experts, whether you long to imitate Ray Mears or Bear Grylls.

 Brecon Beacons National Park is a popular destination for climbers and abseilers.
 Not only can you witness stunning vistas first-hand (which are perfect for photographs at sunrise and sunset), the sheltered crags, rocky escarpments and old quarries pose a healthy challenge to both beginners and experts alike.
 Whatever the weather, the landscape offers plenty of options for exploration.
 Should you not have a head for outdoor heights, you can try out local indoor facilities or simply cheer on your friends and family from the ground.
 If you’re interested in finding out more click here.

-The Brecon Beacons National Park is the only destination in Wales that boasts the tranquillity of canals and reservoirs for families and couples, alongside the extreme whirlwind nature of kayaking and waterfalls.
+The Brecon Beacons National Park is the only destination in Wales that boasts the tranquillity of canals and reservoirs for families and couples, alongside the extreme whirlwind nature of kayaking and waterfalls, making it a great destination for watersports lovers.
 There are many instructors who are more than familiar with the waves, as well as the shallower pools, that can offer expert advice for guests brave enough to partake in this thrilling activity.
 Gliffaes itself is located right on the River Usk, should you wish to get closer to nature without the peril.
 For those of you who are keen to access either the Usk or Wye, there is a dedicated foundation that offers webcams and other river stats and information.
 It’s a great source of information should you need to know water levels or other details, so we highly recommend being prepared for venturing onto the water in any capacity.

 Our South Wales hotel is perfectly situated so that you can get better acquainted with the great outdoors.
 Don’t fancy taking on some of the aforementioned challenges?
 You can always opt for a scenic walk or a spot of fishing instead.